-If avoiding PMI is your goal, there are ways to sidestep this additional cost of homeownership:
+If avoiding PMI is your goal, consider:

 How To Get Rid Of PMI

-You can remove private mortgage insurance from your monthly payment once you’ve built 20% equity in your home.
-When you hit that point according to your amortization schedule, you can contact your lender.
-Priebe says lenders may require homeowners to pay for a new appraisal before allowing them to stop PMI payments.
+You can remove PMI from your monthly payment once you’ve built 20% equity in your home.
+When you hit that point on your amortization schedule, you can contact your lender and ask to remove the PMI premium from your monthly payment.